Lilian4441/Lilian4441/README.md

 <h1> Hi there<img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, Lilian here!</h1>

-Hey there!
 I'm a Dean's List student with a passion for technology and a love of learning.
 Currently on an exciting journey as a computer science major at the University of Wisconsin-Madison, I'm learning so much about the world of algorithms, coding, and problem-solving.

 With a strong work ethic and a genuine love for all things tech, I thrive on challenges and am always eager to explore new opportunities in the ever-evolving realm of computer science.
 Whether it's diving into coding projects or collaborating with fellow students, I'm always up for the challenge.